Diamondbacks vs. Pirates Player Props Betting Odds

 Walker Stats

-- Walker has recorded 41 hits with eight doubles, 11 home runs and 15 walks.
-He has driven in 31 runs with one stolen base.
+- Walker has 41 hits with eight doubles, 11 home runs, 15 walks and 31 RBI.
+He's also stolen one base.

 Walker Recent Games